Xioeng/Xioeng/README.md

 - 👋 Hi, I’m Jose Fuentes and I identify myself in Git-Hub as @Xioeng.
 I am a Mathematician interested in several areas.
-- 👀 Currently, I’m interested and focusing my research in inverse problems, optimization, image processing and robotics.
+- 👀 I’m currently interested in and focusing my research on inverse problems, optimization, image processing, and robotics.
 - 🌱 I’m currently pursuing a Ph.D. in Computer Sciences at Florida International University.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on topics related to AI robotics, numerical methods, and applied maths.
-- 📫 How to reach me ...
+- 📫 How to reach me mainly by my e-mails jfuen099@fiu.edu and fhamthom.exe@gmail.com

 <!---
 Xioeng/Xioeng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.